Combos Browse all Suggest

 Commander Ninjutsu ( Return an unblocked attacker you control to its owner's hand: Put this card onto the battlefield from your hand or the command zone tapped and attacking.)

 Whenever a Ninja you control deals combat damage to a player, reveal the top card of your library and put that card into your hand.
-Each opponent loses life equal to that card's converted mana cost.
+Each opponent loses life equal to that card's converted mana cost/mana value.

 Recommendations View more recommendations

 2 weeks ago

 In the new Commander Legends the enchantment [[Legion Loyalty] gives every creature the player controls Myriad.
 Myriad specifies that every attacking creature, that player creates a token copy of the creature which is tapped and attacking.

 Ninjutsu's ability reads as follows "Return an unblocked attacker you control to hand: Put this card onto the battlefield from your hand tapped and attacking."